 We live in a world of crisis and complacency.
 During a pandemic, we are in the moment (serious, concerned, engaged, and adaptive) however, when the crisis is over we can quickly become complacent.
 Why?
 We are quick to return to normal, to delay the repair, to claim we don’t have the emotional resources or societal bandwidth, or funding to make the necessary changes and plan for our future.
 If this is truly the cycle in which we live (crisis and complacency) – then we will not be better prepared for the next pandemic.

 Knowing this, what is your plan?
-Think about how you will respond, how prepared you want to be, need to be – How will you protect yourself, your family, friends, community, and healthcare institutions to safely navigate the next pandemic.
+Think about how you will respond, how prepared you want to be, need to be – How you will protect yourself, your family, friends, community, and healthcare institutions to safely navigate the next pandemic.